supermemo-wiki/SuperMemo.Wiki/supermemo.md

 1. **You can learn to love learning (again):**
     - Learning is the best way to improve your life,
     - SuperMemo is built to make learning pleasurable,
-    - Using SuperMemo will help you love learning again,
-    - As you progressively learn to love learning, your life will gradually improve !
+    - As you progressively learn to love learning, your life will gradually improve!
 2. **You can meet amazing people:**
     - [Our community](https://discord.gg/vUQhqCT) is oustandingly supportive and caring,
     - You will have discussions on topics that you cannot have elsewhere,